 On this expedition, Anne intends on concentrating on Cheetahs, Lions and Elephants while our team assists with photographs and observations.
 Photographing elephants crossing the submerged grasslands of the Okavango in the early morning mist or sketching a pride of Lions dozing while their cubs wrestle one another in the high grass , each day will be another opportunity to share with Anne the heartbeat of Africa.

 Jim Hart is an experienced photographer and oceanographer that has led recreational, scientific and research expeditions worldwide since 1981.
 In 1987, he patented the first electronic underwater communication device for divers.
-He earned a certification in Volunteer Administration from the University of Colorado and helped open the Aquarium Of the Americas in New Orleans in 1990.
+After graduation from LSU,he earned a certification in Volunteer Administration from the University of Colorado and helped design and run the Aquarium Of the Americas in New Orleans in 1990.

 He started Oceanographic Expeditions LLC in 1994 to enable volunteers to become involved in Marine research and conservation programs around the planet.
-After meeting Anne London ,his focus changed to wildlifel conservation to take advantage of Anne's experience and extensive contacts.
+After meeting Anne London ,his focus changed to wildlife conservation utilizing Anne's experience and extensive contacts.